 Registration Deadline: For the full calendar of deadlines click here.

-Party Affiliation: Political party enrollment is optional but in order to vote in a primary election of a political party, a voter must enroll in that political party, unless state party rules allow otherwise.
+Party Affiliation: Political party enrollment is optional but in order to vote in a primary election of a political party, a voter must enroll in that political party.

 VOTER REGISTRATION QUALIFICATIONS